 - Provide opportunities to look after outdoor environments such as watering flower beds or planting seeds

-- Encourage up-close investigations of outdoor features such as flowers, path ways and sandpits
+- Encourage up-close investigations of outdoor features such as path ways, sandpits and flowers – can they name them?

 Sand and water play

-- Create a sensory pond in a water table using insect and aquatic counters and sensory materials such as sponges, sticks and stones
+- Create a sensory pond in a water table using insect and aquatic counters and sensory materials such as sponges, sticks, stones and sand

 - Use alphabet and number sand moulds to improve letter and number recognition